-1Department of Microbiology, Queen Mary Hospital, Hong Kong Special Administrative Region, China; 2Infection Control Team, Queen Mary Hospital, Hong Kong West Cluster, Hong Kong Special Administrative Region, China; 3Department of Microbiology, Li Ka Shing Faculty of Medicine, The University of Hong Kong, Hong Kong Special Administrative Region, China; 4Department of Medicine, Queen Mary Hospital, Hong Kong Special Administrative Region, China; 5Department of Nuclear Medicine & Positron Emission Tomography, Hong Kong Sanatorium and Hospital, Hong Kong Special Administrative Region, China; 6Department of Surgery, Li Ka Shing Faculty of Medicine, The University of Hong Kong, Hong Kong Special Administrative Region, China
+1Department of Microbiology, Queen Mary Hospital, Hong Kong Special Administrative Region, China, 2Infection Control Team, Queen Mary Hospital, Hong Kong West Cluster, Hong Kong Special Administrative Region, China, 3Department of Microbiology, Li Ka Shing Faculty of Medicine, The University of Hong Kong, Hong Kong Special Administrative Region, China, 4Department of Medicine, Queen Mary Hospital, Hong Kong Special Administrative Region, China, 5Department of Nuclear Medicine & Positron Emission Tomography, Hong Kong Sanatorium and Hospital, Hong Kong Special Administrative Region, China, and 6Department of Surgery, Li Ka Shing Faculty of Medicine, The University of Hong Kong, Hong Kong Special Administrative Region, China

-Correspondence: Kwok-Yung Yuen, Department of Microbiology, Li Ka Shing Faculty of Medicine, The University of Hong Kong, Hong Kong Special Administrative Region, China
+Author for correspondence: Kwok-Yung Yuen, Department of Microbiology, Li Ka Shing Faculty of Medicine, The University of Hong Kong, Hong Kong Special Administrative Region, China.
+E-mail: kyyuen@hku.hk.

-(Tel: +852-22553206, Fax: +852-28724555, E-mail: kyyuen@hku.hk)

-Word count: 1280

-In response to the Tsang DNC et al’s letter, our point-to-point rebuttal is as follows.
-Almost all hospital outbreak investigations require direct observation of patient care practices which are confounded by Hawthorne effects leading to underestimation of incorrect practices.
-Despite this limitation, our direct observation showed that our phlebotomists were not trained to comply with two manufacturers’ instructions, i.e., the need for disinfection of reusable blood collection tube holders (RBCTH) between every patient, and the release of tourniquet immediately after blood starts flowing into the specimen tube to minimize backflow.1-3These non-compliant practices were universally adopted by all phlebotomists since the introduction of these two RBCTH brands into the public hospitals of Hong Kong.
+To the Editor—In response to the letter by Tsang et al, we offer the following point-by-point rebuttal.
+Almost all hospital outbreak investigations require direct observation of patient care practices that are confounded by the Hawthorne effect, leading to the underestimation of incorrect practices.
+Despite this limitation, our direct observation showed that our phlebotomists had not been trained to comply with 2 manufacturers’ instructions: (1) the need for disinfection of reusable blood collection tube holders (RBCTH) between every patient and (2) the release of tourniquet immediately after blood starts flowing into the specimen tube to minimize backflow.1–3 These noncompliant practices had been adopted by all phlebotomists since the introduction of these 2 RBCTH brands into Hong Kong public hospitals.

-The male source patient and the female victim were housed in the same ward served by one or more phlebotomists.
-Our computerized barcoding system recorded 34 phlebotomists with 54 visits to this ward for all patients between 6/August/2017 and 19/August/2017, while the same phlebotomist collected blood from the source before the victim in the morning shift on 9/August/2017(phlebotomist A) and 11/August/2017 (phlebotomist B).
-Twenty-eight of 29 phlebotomists being interviewed reported the sole use of RBCTH kept in the ward’s phlebotomy trolley where the HCV+RBCTH was found, including those who served on 9/August/2017 and 11/August/2017.
-Since HCV remains infectious for 6 weeks in environment, patients were at risk of exposure no matter whether the same or different phlebotomists took blood from the victim before or after the source patient, as long as the HCV-contaminated RBCTH in this phlebotomy trolley could be used by phlebotomists.
-Using this barcoding system, we reviewed an earlier nosocomially-acquired HCV in a 94-year-old female[Supplementary-material].
-A phlebotomist took blood from a 78-year-old female HCV+ patient on 7/April/2016 immediately followed by blood taking from this victim.
-The RBCTH could again be the vector as extensive investigation did not identify other modes of transmission.
+The male source patient and the female victim were housed in the same ward served by 1 or more phlebotomists.
+Our computerized barcoding system recorded 34 phlebotomists with 54 visits to this ward for all patients between August 6, 2017, and August 19, 2017.
+The same phlebotomist collected blood from the source patient before collecting blood from the female victim in the morning shift on August 9, 2017, (phlebotomist A) and on August 11, 2017 (phlebotomist B).
+Of 29 phlebotomists being interviewed, 28 reported the sole use of RBCTH kept in the ward’s phlebotomy trolley where the HCV-positive RBCTH was found, including those who provided services on August 9, 2017, and August 11, 2017.
+Because HCV remains infectious for 6 weeks in the environment, patients were at risk of exposure whether the same or different phlebotomists took blood from the victim before or after the source patient, as long as the HCV-contaminated RBCTH in this phlebotomy trolley was in use.
+Using a barcoding system, we reviewed an earlier case of nosocomially acquired HCV in a 94-year-old female (supplementary material online).
+A phlebotomist took blood from a 78-year-old female HCV-positive patient on April 7, 2016, and collected blood from this victim immediately afterward.
+Again, the RBCTH could have been the vector; extensive investigation did not identify any other modes of transmission.

-In addition to the RBCTH, only one glucometer and one phlebotomy trolley in use could be sampled for HCV on 5/December/2017.
-Our direct observation showed no practice irregularities in venous catheter insertion or multi-dose drug vial sharing.
-The presence of the same HCV genotype with almost identical genetic sequences inside the RBCTH with those of the source and victim clearly demonstrated that phlebotomists have used this RBCTH and blood contamination inside this RBCTH has occurred.
-Therefore the possibility of both source and victim sharing this RBCTH has to be entertained.
+In addition to the RBCTH, only 1 glucometer and 1 phlebotomy trolley in use could be sampled for HCV on December 5, 2017.
+Our direct observation showed no practice irregularities in venous catheter insertion or multiple-dose drug-vial sharing.
+The presence of the same HCV genotype with almost identical genetic sequences inside the RBCTH and from the source patient and the victim clearly demonstrated that the phlebotomists had used this RBCTH and that blood contamination inside this RBCTH had occurred.
+Therefore, the possibility of both source and victim sharing this RBCTH has to be entertained.